Download Now

 1. Third-Party Risk Assessments

-A regular third-party risk assessment schedule will discover supply chain security risks before cybercriminals exploit them.
+A regular third-party risk assessment schedule within a Cyber Supply Chain Risk Management strategy will uncover third-party security risks before cybercriminals exploit them.
 These assessments should ideally be completely customizable to accommodate each supplier’s unique risk profile.

 Besides customizable risk assessments, UpGuard also offers assessments mapping to popular cybersecurity frameworks to ensure suppliers continuously improve their security postures.